• 09/01/2025

 Similar to talking with your vendors or a house of worship, you can ask the venue where you plan to marry about officiants.

-Some locations have officiants they regularly work with and can help you get into contact with them.
+Some locations have officiants they regularly work with and can help you get in contact with them.
 This is an advantageous way to have a ceremony in an unfamiliar area.

-An officiant who knows the venue can also give you ideas other couples did at the venue.
+An officiant who knows the venue can also give you ideas that other couples have used at the venue.

 7. Ask a Loved One